bmatsuo/bmatsuo.github.io/_drafts/concurrency-and-responsible-api-design-in-go.markdown

 concurrency primitives to serialize access to mutable state.
 During the Q & A, Ajmani admits that the concept he present is really a simplication and specialization of the actor model.
-People might say that it's weak because it doesn't provide all the benifits of actor systems like [Akka][].
+People might say that it's weak because it doesn't provide all the benifits of actor systems like [Akka][2].
 That's OK in my opinion.
 Go's programming model is all about pragmatism.
 Build a simple kernel that you can expand upon, layer, or swap *as needed* to optimize your system.
 Proper error handling, which the Go language helps enforce, make these